AbhiChaudhary007/Mask-Detection/README.md

 # Mask-Detection
-Face Mask Detection using CNN
+Face Mask Detection using OpenCV and Deep Neural Network